 Students are expected to conduct themselves in a responsible, professional, and ethical manner while enrolled at the Illinois Welding School.
+Students will be terminated if arrested, caring a concealed weapon or involved in any criminal activity while enrolled at the school at the discretion of the Administration.
 Students' conduct in school is a direct reflection of future attitude, work ethic, and reliability on the job.
 All employers consider attitude and work habits to be a major factor in the hiring process.
 Students are expected to demonstrate respect to the instructors, staff, and classmates with a positive attitude.
-Additionally, as Illinois Welding School is a real working world environment for students to learn and practice welding; therefore, students must follow safety regulations at all times so as not to put themselves or others in danger.
+Additionally, Illinois Welding School is a real working world environment for students to learn and practice welding; therefore, students must follow safety regulations at all times so as not to put themselves or others in danger.
 Violations of the school's policy include, but are not limited to the following: